Nikola Peković: Montenegrin Basketball Federation (KSCG)

 In January 2020, Peković became a team manager for the Montenegro national basketball team, while on 26 April 2020 he was named the president of the Basketball Federation of Montenegro.
 Few hours prior to being named on this position, Peković met with Deputy Prime Minister Dritan Abazović, with the two holding a meeting about the future of basketball in Montenegro.

 In June 2022, Zlatibor added Peković as a member of their managing board.

 Personal life

 Peković is an ethnic Serb and a Serbian Orthodox Christian.
 He spends his off-seasons in Serbia, (particularly in Zlatibor), where he has built an apartment house, as well as in Belgrade.
 He has several Serb-themed tattoos, including the Battle of Kosovo and the Serbian cross.

 Peković is connected to several underworld figures, most notably Montenegrin drug lord Darko Šarić who has been held in custody since 2011.
 Peković has numerous business investments with Šarić in Serbia and Montenegro.
-In October 2018, Peković took over 1.15-million-euro debt of Darko Šarić's brother.
+In October 2018, Peković took over a 1.15-million-euro debt from Šarić's brother.

 On 10 October 2020, Peković was reported to have been hospitalized after being infected by coronavirus.